rafaelasas/techtextil-case-study/README.md

 # 📊 Techtextil North America — Data Analysis Case Study

 This repository contains a data-driven analysis of attendee and exhibitor registration data from Techtextil North America.
-The goal is to uncover insights that can help increase participation in future editions of the event.
+My goal was to uncover insights that can help increase participation in future editions of the event.

 The analysis was conducted using Python and includes visualizations, demographic breakdowns, and strategic metrics.

 ---

 # 🔍 Objectives
-✔ The following questions were addressed as requested:
+**The following questions were addressed as requested:**

 ✔ Total registrations by visitor type.